neovitwin/gekko/docs/installation/installing_gekko.md

 ## Downloading Gekko

 The recommanded way of downloading Gekko is by using git.
-This makes keeping Gekko up to date a lot easier.
-Run this in a terminal:
+This makes keeping Gekko updated a lot easier.
+For git, run this in a terminal:

-    git clone git://github.com/askmike/gekko.git -b stable
+    git clone git://github.com/askmike/gekko.git
     cd gekko

-This will download the latest stable version of Gekko, remove the final `-b stable` part to download the current latest release (which might not be as stable).

-Alternatively you can manually download the latest stable version of Gekko on the [releases page](https://github.com/askmike/gekko/releases).
+Alternatively download and extract [the zip here](https://github.com/askmike/gekko/archive/stable.zip).

-## Installing Gekko's dependencies
+## Installing Gekko dependencies

-Once you have Gekko downloaded you need to install the dependencies, open your terminal and navigate to the gekko folder and run:
+Once it is installed we need to install Gekko's dependencies, open your terminal and navigate to the gekko folder and run:

     npm install --only=production